-When in the food service business, it is easy to think that good food will just market itself.
+A Food Menu is a tool used by restaurants and diners alike to display their available food and beverage to consumers in a presentable and attractive array.
+It is considered a marketing tool as well because it has to possess the power to convince a customer to purchase a particular food item.
+When in the foodservice business, it is easy to think that good food will market itself.
 However, that is not always the case.
-In fact, many restaurants miss the fact that the menu is an important in-house advertising tool.
+Many restaurants miss the fact that a menu is an essential in-house advertising tool.

 Successful chefs and restaurateurs understand the purpose of a comprehensive and well-designed menu in terms of branding.
-At its best, the menu can communicate not only the brand personality, but its position and story, too.
-Popular restaurants are able to take advantage of this detail.
-They convey a vision or ambiance in their menu, which helps maximize customer experience.
-Developing a menu requires understanding of the restaurant’s target clientele, and to creatively impress and entice them, which is why the design, font, color palette, layout, and even the use of space and photos all need to be considered.
+At its best, the list can communicate not only the brand personality but its position and story, too.
+Popular restaurants can take advantage of this detail.
+They convey a vision or ambiance in their creative menu, which helps maximize customer experience.
+Developing a list requires an understanding of the restaurant’s target clientele.